msikma/callisto/readme.md

 ### Setup

-This project is a monorepo managed via [Lerna](https://lernajs.io/), which should be installed globally first.
-To install dependencies, run Lerna's bootstrap command:

-    lerna bootstrap
+Install the bot via npm:

+    npm i -g callisto-bot

 Now you need to setup your config file.
-Copy `config.example.js` to `config.js` and fill in the missing data, including the client ID and secret you got when you registered your bot.
+Callisto will look for your config file in `~/.config/callisto/config.js` as per the XDG specification.
+Copy [`config.example.js`](https://bitbucket.org/msikma/callisto-bot/src/master/config.md) to `config.js` and fill in the missing data, including the client ID and secret you got when you registered your bot.

 You will need to setup *task settings* for each task you want to run.
 Each task has an example task settings file that you can copy and edit.
+Look in the subdirectories in [`packages`](https://bitbucket.org/msikma/callisto-bot/src/master/packages/) to find them.

 After that, you should be able to run the bot:

-    ./start.js
+    callisto.js

 This will start the bot and allow it to start responding to user input in the channels you've invited it to.
+Press `CTRL+C` to quit.

+### Development

+Installing the project for development purposes is a little more involved.
+This project is a monorepo managed via [Lerna](https://lernajs.io/), which should be installed globally first.
+We also need to install dependencies in the root package.
+Finally, we use [hoisting](https://github.com/lerna/lerna/blob/master/doc/hoist.md) to simplify the modules structure.

+Run the following commands in order:

+    npm i
+    lerna bootstrap
+    lerna bootstrap --hoist

+Finally, we need to manually link the CLI tool:

+    npm link

+Now our local `bin/callisto.js` is on the path.

 ## Tasks